 - GA3 (90 days)

 Google will automatically update conversion window settings for GA4 imported conversions in Google Ads, ensuring report consistency.

 Google advises advertisers to review conversion window settings in Google Ads to ensure they align with campaign goals and objectives.
-Marketers should be aware that the changes will not affect historical data, but they should make an annotation when comparing date post March 31 for reporting and benchmarking.
+Marketers should be aware that the changes will not affect historical data, but they should make an annotation when comparing dates post-March 31 for reporting and benchmarking.

-Starting March 31, Google Ads will use GA4’s conversion window settings exclusively, leading to more conversion being counted.
+Starting March 31, Google Ads will use GA4’s conversion window settings exclusively, leading to more conversions being counted.

 As accurate performance reporting is crucial for data-driven decision-making, advertisers are advised to review their conversion window settings in both GA4 and Google Ads to ensure they align with their campaign goals and objectives.